weavrdao/weavr-web3-automation/README.md

-# Governance Proposal Automation using Tenderly
+# Web3 Automation/Notification using Tenderly

 This repository creates the scripts and automation systems to detect and interact with WeavrDAO on-chain proposal infrastructure on the Arbitrum blockchain using Tenderlys [web3 actions](https://docs.tenderly.co/web3-actions).